Jennifer Jolley

 Biography

 Jennifer Jolley (b.
-1981, Bellflower, Calif.) is a composer and sound artist influenced by urban environments and nostalgia.
+1981, Bellflower, Calif.) is a composer, conductor, and music educator.

 Works for Winds